How to Succeed as a Brown Premed

 Further reading: Medical School Requirements: The Definitive Guide

-The Health Careers Advising (HCA) department is for students completing health-related degree programs.
-They offer several applicant seminars—two of which are mandatory—where you’ll learn about the entire application process.
+The Health Careers Advising (HCA) department is for students completing health-related degree programs and is where you’ll learn about the entire application process.
 Additionally, the HCA recommends specific courses for premed students, and we’ve compiled that data into a table for ease of understanding.

 Brown Premed Requirements